 New Kent is a tiny town located in the state of Virginia.
 With a population of 739 people and two associated neighborhoods, New Kent is the 313th largest community in Virginia.
 Much of the housing stock in New Kent was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local New Kent economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in New Kent, where the median household income is $166,375.00.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.09% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in New Kent telecommute to their jobs.
+Overall, about 17.09% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, New Kent does not have a public transit system used by locals to get to and from work.